Hyundai N Vision 74: History

 N Day 2022 was intended to demonstrate Hyundai N's focus on performance, even as Hyundai incorporates more electric vehicles into its lineup.
 Unlike the typical concept car, which are static styling exercises, the N Vision 74 is what Hyundai call a road-capable "Rolling Lab".
 A follow-up N Day event was held in September 2022 for the automotive press, which had the opportunity to drive the prototype on the Bilster Berg track in Germany.

 In December 2023, it was reported that Hyundai had confirmed plans to produce 100 units of the N Vision 74, with 70 cars sold to public customers and the other 30 reserved for racing.
 The car will reportedly have around 800 horsepower, and a top speed of 155 mph from the concept model, with production beginning in 2026.
 In August 2024, Hyundai confirmed that production would be underway as part of plans to introduce 21 new models by 2030.

-There was some uncertainty reports about if the N Vision 74 would actually go into production, starting in September 2024, when insider news reported that Hyundai reportedly cancelled plans to build the N Vision 74 due to unknown reasons.
+There was some uncertainty reports about if the N Vision 74 would actually go into production, starting in September 2024, when there were insider news reported that Hyundai reportedly cancelled plans to build the N Vision 74 due to unknown reasons or circumstances.
 In February 2025, Hyundai teased the production spec of the N Vision 74 next to the concept model and other EV's, confirming that the car is scheduled to go into production.
+In August 2026, Hyundai filed 2 trademarks for the N Vision 74.